M-F: 8:30 am - 4:30 pm

 - Routine/annual gynecological exams, including contraception.

-- Physical exams for travel, routine health care maintenance, or peace-of-mind STI testing.
+- Physical exams for travel or routine health care maintenance.

 - Laboratory testing to monitor your chronic health care needs (we can facilitate testing through the local hospital when the request is accompanied by a detailed order from your primary care provider).